Rydklvr/homepage/content/posts/0003-minfiying-css-with-hugo-pipelines/minifying-css-with-Hugo-pipelines.md

 ---
-title: "Minifying CSS With Hugo Pipelines"
+title: "Minifying CSS with Hugo pipelines"
 date: 2020-10-11T12:16:33+01:00
 draft: false
 description: "Use Hugo pipelines with the `--minify` flag to minify your site's HTML and its JS and CSS assets!"